opendime/chrome-opendime-extension/README.md

 open main.html
 ```

-- note app window is currently coded to be 800x600px but we can change that
+- app window is currently coded to be 800x600px but we can change that, you should
+  work in a similarly-sized window.

 # Debug As Extension.